Coronavirus wreaks economic havoc as global cases top 17 million

 Sweden, whose controversial softer approach to curbing coronavirus has received worldwide attention, said it would encourage people to keep working from home into next year where possible, as the country passed 80,000 recorded cases.

+And Mexico became the world's third hardest-hit country in terms of deaths as it notched more than 46,000 fatalities, according to a tally maintained by AFP.

+15 countries with the highest number of cases, deaths due to the Covid-19 pandemic

-Two island countries that were early poster boys for containing the virus offered warnings against complacency on Thursday.
+Two island countries that were early poster children for containing the virus offered warnings against complacency on Thursday.

-Read: Novel coronavirus turns out to be decades old - in bats

 In Australia, there were 723 positive tests in the southeastern state of Victoria alone, well beyond the previous nationwide record of 549 cases set on Monday.